bijuthottathil/AzureMigrate/README.md

 ![image](https://github.com/user-attachments/assets/c3e7a2d0-9d44-4143-aff7-bbefd8925a2e)

 Now we need to create one EC2 instance in AWS.
-This EC2 machine  will be migrated to Azure in this tutorial
+This EC2 machine  will used as appliance server to support migration activity

 ![image](https://github.com/user-attachments/assets/a65dddfd-8a4f-4f50-a10d-24cf92d96e74)
 ![image](https://github.com/user-attachments/assets/6ce45fea-1e49-4210-ab0f-4b2adc42a696)